PHACDataHub/foresight/doc/milestone-1.md

 <img src="./img/system-architecture.png" alt="System Architecture" width="100%"/>

 ## E. Data-as-a-product

+Consuming data-as-products to produce events-as-products.

+**AI-assisted analytical platform**:
+- AI-assisted UI allow users via:
+    - Workspace:
+        - To see millions of data points, multi-perspective from high-level overview to all properties and relations of a single data point.
+        - To work with a number of data points as a single entity.
+        - To interactively ask questions and receive answers in natural language.
+        - To explore, analyze, share insights, build, and report profile of events
+        - Bring in domain knowledge, master data, private information and so on at any time for better detection and analysis.
+    - Real-time dashboard: executive, daily, plus past days, by topic, by event clusters, by geography
+    - Work session are recorded as defined.
+Relevant items are bookmarked.
+Opinion-required events are automatically shared.
+Insights are up-to-date in real-time.
+Produced events become immediately available for consumption.
+- An event sourcing architecture that seamlessly create, deliver, and synchronize data points across all users
+- An analytical engine that is essentially multi-workflow processing pipeline with on-demand AI/NLP tasks
+- A myriad of DaPs from domain knowledge, master data, private information and so on
+- A self-monitoring platform that (i) increase or decrease system resources based on workload; (ii) keep data in sync with standby for disaster prevention; (iii) keep track of user sessions and data in motion according to governance policy.

 There are many different sources where from data are captured, then delivered to, used, enhanced, and consumed in the FP.
 They come in at different frequencies, through many different protocols, in many formats, aggregate by various means, and being governed by different policies.